-- pressure gauge at the evaporator outlet.

-- 2 From a refrigerant pressure temperature chart, determine the saturation temperature at the observed suction pressure.

-- 3. Measure the temperature of the suction gas at the thermostatic remote bulb location.

-- Subtract the saturation temperature obtained in step No.

-from the temperature measured in step No.3.

-- 3. The difference is superheat.

-- 5. Set the superheat for 5°F 7°F.
+- I. Determine the suction pressure with an accurate pressure gauge at the evaporator outlet. - 2 From a refrigerant pressure temperature chart, determine the saturation temperature at the observed suction pressure. - 3.
+Measure the temperature of the suction gas at the thermostatic remote bulb location. - 4.
+Subtract the saturation temperature obtained in step No. 2 from the temperature measured in step No. 3. - 3.
+The difference is superheat. - 5.
+Set the superheat for 5°F 7°F.